OreAdenuga/OreAdenuga/README.md

 - 👋 Hi, I’m Ore Adenuga

 I am passionate Data Scientist and Economist with a strong background in Python, R, SQL, Stata and Excel.
 I have created relevant projects using these tools and I am continually working to improve my skills.
-I am eager to apply my knowledge and experience in a Data Scientist role (or similar roles), where I can make a meaningful impact and continue to learn and grow in the field.
+I am eager to apply my knowledge and experience in a Data Scientist role (or similar roles), where I can make meaningful impact and continue to learn and grow in the field.

 - 👀 I’m interested in the application of Artificial Intelligence and Machine Learning Algorithms.
 - 🌱 I’m currently learning SQL, Python, Excel and R